ivyT26/CSCI4931_DLFinal/README.md

 03/13: Image Data Collection
 - for the image data collection, we are planning on using sample sprites from https://pokemondb.net/sprites/ to obtain the images needed for classification
 - our other option is to use resized sprites from other previous works as our data samples like https://veekun.com/dex/downloads
+- here is the project we referenced to learn more about multi-label classification: https://github.com/wtingda/CNN-Pokemon-Classifier
 - we plan on collecting our data samples and inputting them in folders by type, then
 - problem 1: some pokemon have appearance variants that change based on environmental factors (ex: Deerling, etc.)
   - toss out Pokemon #585, #586